wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     4. Follow the prompts:

-        - Enter the RPC URL of the target chain
+        1. Enter the RPC URL of the target chain
-        - Enter the Token Bridge contract address on the target chain
+        2. Enter the `TokenBridge` contract address on the target chain
-        - Enter the token contract address on the source chain
+        3. Enter the token contract address on the source chain
-        - Enter the source chain ID
+        4. Enter the source chain ID

     5. The expected output when the token has an attestation: